-One of the easiest ways to live an eco friendly life is to swap out the products you currently use for green ones!
-We’ll explain exactly which sustainable swaps for the home are the best for the environment and your wallet.
+One of the easiest ways to live a sustainable lifestyle is to swap out the products you currently use for zero waste cleaning products!
+In this post, I’ll explain exactly which sustainable swaps for the home are the best for the environment and your wallet.

 There are different levels when going green.
 There are super simple swaps and then lifestyle changes.
 We will help you with a good, better, best outline so you can find the right solution for exactly where you are right now!